jerschneid/grasshopperfinance/www.grasshopperfinance.dev.cc/wp-content/themes/ritz/readme.txt

 == License ==

-Ritz WordPress Theme, Copyright (C) 2017, Precious Themes Ritz is distributed under the terms of the GNU GPL
+Ritz WordPress Theme, Copyright (C) ProDesigns
+Ritz is distributed under the terms of the GNU GPL

 == Frequently Asked Questions ==